pivotal/docs-platform-automation/docs/pipeline-design/configuration-management-strategies.md

 ## Multiple Foundations with one Repository

 Multiple foundations may use a single git configuration source but have different variables loaded from a foundation specific vars file, credhub, git repository, etc.
 This approach is very similar to the Single Repository for Each Foundation described above, except that variables are loaded in from external sources.

 The variable source may be loaded in a number of ways.
 For example, it may be loaded from a separate foundation specific git repository, a foundation specific subdirectory in the configuration source, or even a foundation specific vars file found in the base git configuration.

-This strategy can reduce the number of overall configuration files and configuration repositories in play, and can reduce foundation drift (as the basic configuration is being pulled from a single master source).
+This strategy can reduce the number of overall configuration files and configuration repositories in play, and can reduce foundation drift (as the basic configuration is being pulled from a single source).
 However,
 configuration management and secrets handling can quickly become more challenging.